James L. Gordon: Turnover of Olongapo to Philippine government

 The Zambales provincial officials supported Gordon in this fight to be free of military restrictions.
-As Vice Governor of Zambales he was in a position to speak for people living in Zambales town north of Olongapo who worked in US Navy installations.
-Buses carrying passengers from Zambales towns passed through Olongapo and underwent the annoying searches.
+As Vice Governor of Zambales, he was in a position to speak for the people living in Zambales town north of Olongapo who worked in US Navy installations.
+Buses carrying passengers from the Zambales towns passed through Olongapo and underwent the annoying searches.
 The concerted resistance to military rule could not be ignored by the U.S. Navy authorities.
 Talks were initiated to formalize the turnover of Olongapo to the Philippine Government.
 The American panel was made up of officials from the US Embassy headed by Minister Abbot and officers from the U.S. Navy.
 The Philippine panel was headed by Pacifico Castro of the Department of Foreign Affairs.
 Vice Governor Gordon was a member.
 The US Government was thus compelled to relinquish Olongapo to the Philippine Government after the RP-US panel met several times to discuss the conditions.
 Olongapo was turned over to the Philippine Government on December 7, 1959.
 On the same day President Carlos P. Garcia signed the Executive Order making Olongapo a municipality of Zambales.

-Post Turnover Turmoil
+Post-turnover turmoil

 After the turnover, the provincial politicians moved in.
 They succeeded in placing their own men in sensitive positions in the new municipality because they worked to have officials appointed instead of elected.
 Gordon had no stomach for the corruption and he resigned from the post of Deputy Governor.
 He saw how Olongapo was marginalized.
 The government hospital was reduced in category; its equipment was carted off to Zambales.
 Illegal logging and cigarette smuggling were rampant.
 Land problems proliferated.
 The new officials tried to lease out the electrical utility for only P5,000.00 a month.
 Heavy equipment like bulldozers which had been acquired from the US Navy could not be accounted for.

 Prodded to run for Municipal Mayor during its first election four years after the turnover, James Gordon, though a reluctant candidate, won and was finally at the helm of his town on December 30, 1963.

-A City is born
+The birth of a city

 The situation deteriorated to the extent that Gordon, together with Olongapo residents, struggled hard to be free of the provincial government.
 He lobbied in Congress for the passage of a bill to convert the municipality into a City.
 Amidst strong opposition from the provincial government but to the triumphant rejoicing of the people of Olongapo, RA 4645, the Charter of the City of Olongapo, was signed by President Ferdinand Marcos on June 1, 1966.
 In simple but impressive ceremonies Olongapo City was inaugurated on September 1 and Gordon took his oath as Mayor before Vice President Lopez on September 3 of the same year.